Multiple organ dysfunction syndrome: Cause

 The condition results from infection, injury (accident, surgery), hypoperfusion and hypermetabolism.
 The primary cause triggers an uncontrolled inflammatory response.

 Sepsis is the most common cause of multiple organ dysfunction syndrome and may result in septic shock.
 In the absence of infection, a sepsis-like disorder is termed systemic inflammatory response syndrome (SIRS).
 Both SIRS and sepsis could ultimately progress to multiple organ dysfunction syndrome.
 In one-third of the patients, however, no primary focus can be found.
 Multiple organ dysfunction syndrome is well established as the final stage of a continuum: SIRS + infection → sepsis → severe sepsis → Multiple organ dysfunction syndrome.

-Currently, investigators are looking into genetic targets for possible gene therapy to prevent the progression to multiple organ dysfunction syndrome.
+As of 2006, investigators were studying genetic targets for possible gene therapy to prevent the progression to multiple organ dysfunction syndrome.
 Some authors have conjectured that the inactivation of the transcription factors NF-κB and AP-1 would be appropriate targets in preventing sepsis and SIRS.
 These two genes are pro-inflammatory.
 They are essential components of a normal healthy immune response, however, so there is risk of increasing vulnerability to infection, which can also cause clinical deterioration.